Alnashetri: Phylogeny

 Although Alnashetri was a coelurosaur, as shown by the fragmentary nature of the holotype skeleton, it lacks synapomorphies that would allow unambiguous referral to a particular coelurosaurian clade.
 Therefore, its phylogenetic position was initially tested in a cladistic matrix used to widely explore coelurosaurian interrelationships.
 This preliminary analysis found Alnashetri to nest within Alvarezsauroidea.
 Eight characters with relevance for Alnashetri or for alvarezsaurid relationships and four recently described alvarezsauroids were added to the matrix.
 In this analysis, Alnashetri was recovered as a basal alvarezsaurid, in a polytomy with other alvarezsaurids from the Neuquén Basin.
 The evidence supporting this relationship originates in the detailed anatomy of the ankle, however, and this concentration of character support within a single anatomical region may create false results.
 The cladogram below shows Alnashetri phylogenetic position among other alvarezsaurids following Makovicky, Apesteguía and Gianechini (2012).

-Meso et al. in 2024 recovered Alnashetri in a more basal position in the greater family tree, more derived than Xiyunykus and Bannykus of Early Cretaceous China, but outside of Alvarezsauridae.
+Meso et al. (2024) recovered Alnashetri in a more basal position within Alvarezsauroidea, more derived than Xiyunykus and Bannykus of Early Cretaceous China, but outside of the more exclusive family Alvarezsauridae.
+A second, nearly complete specimen described by Makovicky et al. in 2026 supported this claim.
+Their phylogenetic analyses recovered Alnashetri among the basalmost alvarezsauroids, diverging after Aorun and an unnamed form from the Morrison Formation of the United States.